Working mom. Local values. Building community.

 Ashley can provide the effective leadership when we need it the most.

-After graduating from St. Joseph High School in 2004, Ashley moved to San Diego to work and study photography.
-She moved back to the islands and pursued a bachelor's in political science at the University of Hawai‘i at Hilo.
-Interested in diplomatic relations, Ashley was part of a UH Hilo team that competed in a 2009 Model United Nations event in New York and won Outstanding Delegation (equivalent to 2nd place) among more than 3,000 students from 200 schools around the world.
+Ashley graduated from St. Joseph High School in 2004, and earned her bachelor's in political science from the University of Hawai‘i-Hilo.
 She is a member of Pi Sigma Alpha and was chosen as the Outstanding Graduating Political Science Senior in 2011.
-While in college, she interned with the County Department of Environmental Management and with the office of US Senator Daniel Akaka in Washington D.C.
+While in college, she interned with the County Department of Environmental Management and with United States Senator Daniel K. Akaka in Washington D.C.

-For the last seven years, Ashley has worked in communication and outreach for Hastings & Pleadwell: A Communication Company, assisting a range of highly visible clients statewide in government, private business and the nonprofit sector including the Executive Office on Early Learning, Parker Ranch, Suisan, and HOPE Services.
+For nearly a decade, Ashley worked in communication and outreach for Hastings & Pleadwell: A Communication Company, assisting a range of highly visible clients statewide in government, private business, and the nonprofit sector including the Executive Office on Early Learning, Hawai‘i State Energy Office, Parker Ranch, Suisan, and HOPE Services.
 In 2014, Pacific Business News recognized her as a Woman to Watch in business.

 Ashley's professional and volunteer work provided opportunities to cultivate meaningful relationships, and broad perspective, which has helped her better understand the strengths, challenges and needs of our community.
 She is invested in our island and passionate about helping shape our collective future.

-In response to the May 2018 lava eruptions, Ashley started Pu‘uhonua o Puna Info & Supply Hub with Ikaika Marzo, Gilbert Aguinaldo and others.
-She's working with Project Vision Hawaii to raise funds for mobile shower trailers to support ongoing disaster relief on Hawai‘i Island; to date, she's helped raise $75,000.
-A firm believer in empowering community, she would bring this collaborative, grassroots style of leadership to County government.
+In response to the May 2018 lava eruptions, Ashley started Pu‘uhonua o Puna Info & Supply Hub with Ikaika Marzo, Gilbert Aguinaldo and other Puna residents.
+She worked with Project Vision Hawai‘i to raise funds for a Hawai‘i Island-based HiEHiE mobile shower trailer to support ongoing disaster relief on the island.
+A firm believer in empowering community, she brings a collaborative, grassroots style of leadership to County government.

-Ashley resides in Hawaiian Paradise Park with her fiancé, Kaui Nakanelua, a fire fighter with Hawai‘i County Fire Department.
-Together, they are raising two beautiful and spirited children – Arya (6) and Toby (1).
+Ashley resides in Hawaiian Paradise Park, where she is raising two beautiful and spirited children – Arya and Toby.